Eldeston/Super-Duper-Vanilla/README.md

    Will be planned soon, but as of right now, it is not open.

 ## Releases
-   See all available releases [here](https://github.com/Eldeston/Super-Duper-Vanilla/releases), and get the latest build here [here](https://github.com/Eldeston/Super-Duper-Vanilla/archive/refs/heads/master.zip).
-Pre-release versions are expected to be unstable, please report any issues or bugs anytime.
+   See all available releases [here](https://github.com/Eldeston/Super-Duper-Vanilla/releases), and get the latest build [here](https://github.com/Eldeston/Super-Duper-Vanilla/archive/refs/heads/master.zip), this build will always be the latest build by default.
+Latests builds and pre-release versions are expected to be unstable, please report any issues or bugs anytime.
 Feedback is much appreciated.

 # NOTICE
    For expected results, please make sure to extract/unzip the downloaded zipped file, otherwise things may break.